 A Walking Wonders Art Tour of Hastings Heretaunga

-Ever since 1931, Hawke’s Bay has been ahead of the curve when it comes to art: the Napier earthquake prompting a rebuild which saw the city reinvent itself, art deco style.
-Although Napier required more of a rebuild, Hastings was certainly not exempt and many of those Art Deco and Spanish Mission-style buildings still stand today.
+Ever since 1931, Hawke’s Bay has been ahead of the curve when it comes to art, due to the Napier earthquake prompting a rebuild that saw the city reinvent itself, Art Deco-style.
+Although Napier required more of a rebuild, Hastings was certainly not exempt from this wave and many of those Art Deco and Spanish Mission-style buildings still stand today.

 Words by: Nicole Mudgway